Trans-X

-Trans-X is a Canadian 1980s synth band formed in Montreal, Quebec.
+Trans-X is a Canadian synth-pop band formed in Montreal, Quebec.
 They are known for their hit song "Living on Video", which was a worldwide hit single.

 History

-Trans-X was started by Canadian musician Pascal Languirand, previously known for his albums in the ambient, cosmic and space music genres.
-The name comes from the 1977 Kraftwerk song "Trans-Europe Express", which Languirand thought "was catchy and reflected well the direction I wanted to take with Trans-X".
+Trans-X was started by Canadian musician Pascal Languirand, son of Jacques Languirand.

+He was previously known for his albums in the ambient, cosmic and space music genres.
+The name of the band comes from the 1977 Kraftwerk song "Trans-Europe Express", which Languirand thought "was catchy and reflected well the direction I wanted to take with Trans-X".
 In 1982 he recruited Montreal keyboardist and programmer Steve Wyatt as the second half of the Trans-X duo.
 Together they recorded a demo that got Trans-X a recording contract for a single, "Vivre sur Vidéo".

 Steve Wyatt played some synthesizer and did some programming on "Vivre sur Vidéo".
 He also composed "Digital World" and played all the instruments on the track, which was on the B-side of the single.
 "Digital World" can also be found on the maxi-single and on the band's debut album.
 Wyatt left Trans-X sometime in late 1983.